Learn from World Class Sales Organizations and how they achieve stellar results

 - Managing and Developing Salespeople

 They do not hold on to knowledge to defend their power base but share it widely to help others develop.
-World-class sales organizations know what makes their top performers successful and use that information to improve the performance of their sales force as a whole.
+World-class sales organisations know what makes their top performers successful and use that information to improve the performance of their sales force as a whole.

 They leverage best practices of top performers to improve everyone else.
 Top performers are valued not only for the revenue they generate, but also for what they offer to help improve other members of the sales team.
-Recognizing, documenting, and sharing best practices are activities that return value in quota achievement.
+Recognising, documenting, and sharing best practices are activities that return value in quota achievement.
 Putting top performers into mentor roles can motivate and equip others to raise their game.